aitoroses/floxide/docs/core-concepts/contexts.md

 ## Best Practices

-When working with contexts in Flowrs, consider the following best practices:
+When working with contexts in Floxide, consider the following best practices:

 1. **Keep state minimal**: Include only the data that is necessary for the workflow execution.
 2. **Use appropriate context types**: Choose the context type that best matches your workflow pattern.